Jann Haworth: 1960s

-It was in those formative years at art school that her aesthetic sense was first established.
-She began experimenting with sewn and stuffed soft sculptures.
-She made still life items (flowers, doughnuts) and quickly progressed to her now iconic "Old Lady" doll and other life-sized figures.
-Her work often contained specific references to American culture and to Hollywood in particular, as is readily apparent in her dummies of Mae West, Shirley Temple and W. C. Fields.
+Haworth began experimenting with sewn and stuffed soft sculptures.
+She made still life items (flowers, doughnuts) and progressed to her "Old Lady" doll and other life-sized figures.
+Her work often contained specific references to American culture and to Hollywood in particular, as in her dummies of Mae West, Shirley Temple and W. C. Fields.

 Haworth soon became a leading figure of the British Pop Art movement, and joined Pauline Boty as one of its only female practitioners in London.
 Her first major exhibition was at the Institute of Contemporary Arts in 1963, where she was selected to participate in 4 Young Artists (18 September – 19 October 1963) alongside British artists John Howlin, Brian Mills, and John Pearson.
 Three shows at the Robert Fraser Gallery in London followed, two of which were solo exhibitions.
 Her work was seen in Amsterdam and Milan and also was featured in the Hayward Gallery's landmark exhibition of Pop Art in 1968.
 That same year, she and her then-husband, Pop artist Peter Blake, won a Grammy for their album cover design of The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.

-Haworth was a visionary and a pioneer in the face of the American feminist movements of the 1960s by challenging gendered stereotypes through her artworks, while emphasizing the importance of having a female identity that emphasized iconic female symbols in her soft sculptures.
-Haworth refused to let her male peers intimidate her and diminish her success.

 Sgt.
 Pepper's Lonely Hearts Club Band

-Gallery owner Robert Fraser suggested to The Beatles that they commission Peter Blake and Haworth to design the cover for Sgt.
+Gallery owner Robert Fraser suggested to The Beatles that they commission Blake and Haworth to design the cover for Sgt.
 Pepper's Lonely Hearts Club Band.
 The original concept was to have The Beatles dressed in their new "Northern brass band" uniforms appearing at an official ceremony in a park.
-For the great crowd gathered at this imaginary event, John Lennon, Paul McCartney, and George Harrison, as well as Haworth, Blake, and Fraser, all submitted a list of characters they wanted to see in attendance.
-Blake and Haworth then pasted life-size, black-and-white photographs of all the approved characters onto hardboard, which Haworth subsequently hand-tinted.
-Haworth also added several cloth dummies to the assembly, including one of her "Old Lady" figures and a Shirley Temple doll who wears a "Welcome The Rolling Stones" sweater.
+For the crowd gathered at this imaginary event, John Lennon, Paul McCartney, and George Harrison, as well as Haworth, Blake, and Fraser, listed of characters they wanted in attendance.
+Blake and Haworth then pasted life-size, black-and-white photographs of all the approved characters onto hardboard, which Haworth hand-tinted.
+Haworth added several cloth dummies to the assembly, including one of her "Old Lady" figures and a Shirley Temple doll who wears a "Welcome The Rolling Stones" sweater.
 Inspired by the municipal flower-clock in Hammersmith, West London, Haworth also came up with the idea of writing out the name of the band in civic flower-bed lettering.